Moving overseas is easy, right? Just throw everything into a suitcase, call a Lyft and get going.

 Wrong.
 There’s a lot to do, and it’s not just things you do to prepare physically.
 You need to get your digital assets in order, which is why we put this digital preparation checklist together as we were going through the same actions.

 Here are the critical things we’re going through before we move to North Africa.

 Part 1: Get everything online

-Think about all the things you do offline.
+Think about all the things you do offline, and move them online.